openxla/xla/docs/broadcasting.md

 broadcasting tuple specifies which dimension(s) in the **higher-rank** array to match with the **lower-rank** array.

-Consider the previous example, instead of adding a scalar to a (2,3) matrix, add a vector of dimension (3) to a matrix of dimensions (2,3). *Without specifying broadcasting, this operation is invalid.* To correctly request matrix-vector addition, specify the broadcasting dimension to be (1), meaning the vector's dimension is matched to dimension 1 of the matrix.
-In 2D, if dimension 0 is considered as rows and dimension 1 as columns, this means that each element of the vector becomes a column of a size matching the number of rows in the matrix:
+Consider the previous example.
+Instead of adding a scalar to a (2,3) matrix, add a vector of dimension (3) to a matrix of dimensions (2,3). *Without specifying broadcasting, this operation is invalid.* To correctly request matrix-vector addition, specify the broadcasting dimension to be (1), meaning the vector's dimension is matched to dimension 1 of the matrix.
+In 2D, if dimension 0 represents rows and dimension 1 represents columns, this means that each element of the vector becomes a column of a size matching the number of rows in the
+matrix:

     |7 8 9| ==> |7 8 9|
                 |7 8 9|